NREL/DSS-SimPy-RL/README.md

 **Description of the files within `agents` folder**
 - `dqn.py` : Given the Reward model, training the RL agent using Deep Q Learning.
-- `per_dqn.py` : Implementation of the Prioritized Experience Replay based-Deep Q Learning
+- `per_dqn.py` : Implementation of the Prioritized Experience Replay based-Deep Q Learning Within `airl` branch:
+- `imitation` : This folder contains the agents used for Behavioral Clonning, DAgger, Adversarial Inverse RL, Generative Adversarial Imitation Learning.
+- `vvo` : Contains the A2C and AIRL based agents for the Volt Var Control with the environment in the `powergym` folder.

 **Description of the files within `cases` folder**
 - `123Bus_DER` : This folder consists of the Open DSS files for the 123-bus feeder with DER integrated.